Lucky-Lodhi2004/Coffy/README.md

 **Coffy** is a lightweight embedded database engine for Python, designed for local-first apps, scripts, and tools.
 It includes:

 - `coffy.nosql`: A simple JSON-backed NoSQL engine with a fluent, chainable query interface
-- `coffy.sql`: A wrapper over SQLite for executing raw SQL with clean tabular results
 - `coffy.graph`: An graph engine built on `networkx` with advanced filtering and logic-based querying

-No dependencies (except `networkx`).
-No boilerplate.
-Just data.
+- `coffy.sql`: A wrapper over `SQLite` for executing raw SQL

+---
+## Latest Updates
+- Added projection and dot-notation support for nested fields in NoSQL queries.
+Expanded logic chaining (`_and`, `_or`, `_not`) with improved test and better query semantics.
+- GraphDB now supports saving query results, fixed relationship type serialization, and added more robust unit coverage.
+- Unit tests added to test NoSQL and Graph database features.
+- Documentation Updated.

 ---